hackbrightacademy/melon-reservations/README.md

 The application is deployed using Heroku.
 For production, the Flask server serves the pre-compiled and optimized frontend build.

-If new frontend changes need to be deployed, run `yarn build` before deploying.
+If deploying new frontend changes, run `yarn build` before deploying.
 To deploy, run `git push heroku main` (you will need to set up Heroku access first).

+To run a command on heroku, you will need to precede the command with `heroku run` (on your local machine).
+For example, to run the `model.py` file interactively, you would use `heroku run python3 -i model.py`.

-The deployed application can be found at https://melon-reservations.herokuapp.com/.
+The deployed application can is at https://melon-takehome-react.herokuapp.com/.